Qwe1rty/NodeDial/README.md

 Overall, while the project still has a significant amount of work to do, over the past year of on-and-off work I've learned a lot and gotten much better at these things.
-I've found that trying to implement various abstract distributed systems ideas into an actual program really helps solidify details that I would've missed from just reading about it (such as the many non-obvious corner cases in the Raft consensus algorithm).
+I've found that trying to implement various abstract distributed systems ideas into an actual program really helps solidify details that I would've missed from just reading about it (such as the many non-obvious corner cases from when I was trying to implement the Raft consensus algorithm).

 While I'm not sure how long I'll continue working on it past the replication/Raft layer, the project was really fun and I'm sure that everything I've learned will come in handy for all future projects.